kzkedzierska/kzkedzierska/README.md

 ---

 Hi!
-My name is Kasia, I'm a biological data sicentist (a mix of computational biology, data science and ML).
-I'm currently in my final stretch of a PhD in Genomic Medicine and Statistics @ University of Oxford.
+My name is Kasia, I'm a biological data scientist (a mix of computational biology, data science and ML).
+I'm currently in my final stretch of a PhD in Genomic Medicine and Statistics University of Oxford.
 I'm busy wrapping up analyses and writing my thesis :closed_book:.
-Back in the day when I still had free time I took photos with my analog camera :camera: and organised summer schools in bioinformatics with [NGSchool Society](https://ngschool.eu/ngschool2022/).
+Back in the day when I still had free time, I took photos with my analog camera :camera: and organised summer schools in bioinformatics with [NGSchool Society](https://ngschool.eu/ngschool2022/).

 ### :hammer_and_wrench: Languages and tools I use